plumed/plumed2/user-doc/ISDB.md

 a \ref SELECTOR can be used in combination with \ref RESCALE to activate a simulated-tempering like approach.

+Additional tutorials focused on the ISDB module are included in the following and are meant as advanced tutorials.

+- \subpage ISDBTutorial

 \page ISDBColvar CVs Documentation

 The following list contains descriptions of a number of the colvars that are currently implemented in the PLUMED-ISDB module.